Meditate on the cosmic purpose

 In India, the great test used to be that the Brahmin had to serve one of the lowest cast with the food.
 My teacher’s teacher – in his time in India, the untouchable prejudice was still strong – was one of the first of the brahmins to break this.
 When somebody came to him as a disciple, one of the things they had to do was to serve the food on the palm leaf, to everybody present.
 Some of them were the so-called untouchables and when they became able to do this freely, then their mind became flexible and their heart became free of this prejudice, which simply limited their movement.

 He used to give that as an example.
 We could say, “Well, what always happens with spiritual things is, something that impresses, one does it with enthusiasm for a time and then somehow it gets stale and it gets, sort of, tasteless and you feel, ‘Let’s have a bit of a change.
 Do something else.’
 For the riddle itself, let’s go on to another one, just like kids do when they can’t do a sum, they think, ‘Let’s try another one, maybe it’ll be easier.’”

-The principle’s the same or, get the answer from someone.
-But that doesn’t help because you haven’t learned how to solve, how to do the sum.
-We go around, we search around, we like searching for water in the desert.
+The principle’s the same or, you get the answer from someone; but that doesn’t help because you haven’t learned how to solve it, how to do the sum.
+We go around, we search around, like searching for water in the desert.
 You might find an oasis occasionally, when you move on.
 You have to move on.
-You can’t stay there forever.
-And then you’re searching for water again.
+You can’t stay there forever, and then you’re searching for water again.

 © Trevor Leggett